 The Swedish celebration of the Winter Solstice, also known as St. Lucia Day or the Feast of Saint Lucy, takes place every year on December 13.
 Like many days we celebrate, ancient festivals observing the winter solstice merge with newer traditions to create the holiday season as we know it today.
 In Scandinavia, St. Lucia Day on December 13 (the solstice in the old calendar) marks the start of the Christmas season.
 Specifically with a procession of young women in white robes, red sashes, and wreaths of candles on their heads, lighting their way through the darkness of winter.

 The modern tradition of observance began in the 1700s.
-It involves the eldest daughter in a family dressing up as a Lucia in a white dress with a red sash, and wears a wreath of candles on her head (today, electric candles are often put to use).
+It involves the eldest daughter in a family dressing up as a Lucia in a white dress with a red sash, and wearing a wreath of candles on her head (today, electric candles are often put to use).

-With time and the spread of Christianity, however, the Swedish winter solstice became enmeshed with the figure of Saint Lucia, and December 13th became a celebration in her honour–complete with costumes, music, processions, and glögg.
+With time and the spread of Christianity, however, the Swedish winter solstice became enmeshed with the figure of Saint Lucia, and December 13th became a celebration in her honor–complete with costumes, music, processions, and glögg.

 Winter Solstice Traditions in Dong Zhi, China